pritesh-shrivastava/chicago_transit_kafka/README.md

 Once the server is running, you may hit `Ctrl+C` at any time to exit.

 We will be able to monitor a website to watch trains move from station to station on an interface ![like this](images/ui.png)

+## Prerequisites

+The following are required to complete this project:

+* Docker
+* Python 3.7
+* A computer with a minimum of 16gb+ RAM and a 4-core CPU to execute the simulation